BurdenDerek/Project-Euler/README.md

 # ProjectEuler
-This is a jupyter notebook that holds all the solutions I have for the problems on Project Euler.
+This is a jupyter notebook that holds all the solutions I have for Project Euler.